To View Audit 21 please follow this link

 Any other or Urgent Business

-Date of next meeting is Thursday January 24th, 2019 at Amroth Parish Hall starting at 7.00 pm
+Date of next meeting Thursday 21st March 2019 at Amroth Parish Hall starting at 7.00 pm